medhawiiii/CS-465-Lab2/README.md

 ## Final Thoughts and Acknowledgements
 Overall, while I had plenty of struggles and hurdles in my path, I learned a lot of things while working on this assignment and have begun to gain a better understanding of all the tools used for this lab.
+In the future I want allow the users to save their lists and then load it back in.

 I pledge that this project was written solely by me using only what I learned in class and what knowledge I gained from official documents, guides, and examples, and was done to the best of my ability as a beginner.